-Can You Receive Compensation in a Single Vehicle Accident?
+Can You Receive Compensation in a Single Car Accident?

-When most individuals hear about a single vehicle accident the automatic assumption is that the accident was caused by driver error.
-While this may be true a good portion of the time, there are a percentage of accidents of this type that occur because of forces beyond the driver’s control.
+When most people hear about single vehicle accidents, they assume the crash was caused by driver error.
+While this may be true most of the time, some single vehicle accidents happen due to forces beyond the driver’s control.

 What is a Single Vehicle Accident?

-Technically speaking, a single vehicle car accident is one where only one automobile as involved.
-An example of this would be and car hitting a tree or light fixture.
-As stated before, most of these auto accidents are a result of driver error.
-Things like cell phone use, rubbernecking, speeding, drinking or drowsy driving can be major contributors to these particular types of collisions.
+Technically speaking, single vehicle accidents are those involving only one automobile.
+An example of this would be a car hitting a tree or telephone pole.
+Most of these accidents caused by driver error: cell phone use, rubbernecking, speeding, and drunk or drowsy driving can be major contributors to these types of collisions.

 Single Car Accidents Not Caused by Driver Error

-1. SUV Rollover accident – an SUV rollover accident usually occurs due to a fault in the automobile’s design.
-The fact that such accidents can produce roof crush, an often times fatal event, is more of a reason to sound an alarm when this occurs.
+1. SUV Rollover accident: Rollover accidents often occur due to a fault in the automobile’s design.
+These accidents are often fatal due to roof crush.
+In this case, the car maker is liable for product defect.
 Cars that are made to safety specifications do not topple over easily and the roofs are solid enough to withstand impact, sparing the lives of the drivers and passengers within the automobile.

-3. Malfunctioning auto parts – when brakes, engines, or even the lights fails to work properly this can put a driver in one heck of a bind.
-A resulting crash that is linked to defective parts can be grounds for a personal injury lawsuit.
+3. Malfunctioning auto parts: When brakes, engines, or lights fail to work properly, this can put a driver in danger.
+A crash that is the result of a defective part can be grounds for a personal injury lawsuit.

-If any of the above scenarios were the reason behind your single vehicle car wreck, you have legal recourse.
-Contact us today for a free consultation and let one of our experienced personal injury lawyers help you shift through the information to determine what kind of compensation, if any, you may be entitled to.
+If any of the above scenarios was the case in your single vehicle car wreck, you have legal recourse.
+Contact us today for a free consultation.
+Speak to one of our experienced personal injury lawyers to determine whether you are entitled to compensation in your single vehicle accident.